Examples of Rotenone Use

 Rotenone has a long history of success in controlling fish when used according to EPA standards.
 In other areas of the United States, many water supply and fishing reservoirs had rotenone applied before stocking with fish.
 One example is the Strawberry Reservoir in Utah, which is now "Utah's premiere cold-water fishery".
 The release of live bait fish changed the reservoir so that chub, suckers, yellow perch and carp soon took over.
 Recreational fishing seriously declined after the illegal releases of these bait fish.
 Rotenone planning began in 1986, and the rotenone project was completed in 1990.
 The trout fishery recovered quickly, and Strawberry Reservoir is again one of Utah's most important trout fisheries.

-The ecological quality of Diamond Lake in Oregon was drastically diminished by the introduction of tui chub which was illegally used as live bait in the lake.
+Rotenone helped to improve the ecological quality of Diamond Lake in Oregon which was drastically diminished by the introduction of tui chub.
 The chub reduced the survival and growth of rainbow trout by out-competing them for zooplankton.
 The zooplankton that grazed on algae in the lake were depleted by the chub.
 The loss of zooplankton resulted in the uncontrolled growth of several forms of algae which released neurotoxins that were harmful to humans and their pets.
 This resulted in restrictions to boating and swimming in the lake.
 After the algae blooms died and decayed, the decomposition depleted oxygen from the lake, further degrading the aquatic environment for other fish.
 In 2006, the Oregon Department of Fish and Wildlife successfully treated Diamond Lake with rotenone.
 The fishery has been restored, and the lake is now safe for recreationists.

 In New York's Adirondack Mountains, wild brook trout are highly sought after game fish.
 Since the 1950s, over 150 sites in the Adirondacks have been treated with rotenone to restore wild brook trout populations.
 In addition, Cornell University researchers found that by re-establishing native fish to certain ponds, such as brook trout, the native plankton populations were also restored.
 All forms of plankton are important food sources, either directly for fish, or indirectly for the insects that fish eat.
 Thus, the entire ecosystem of the pond was renewed by the reintroduction of native fishes.